House Breslau Homes For Sale

 4 baths

 Fountain to Townsend to West Tree Great for a large or multi generational family, this 4 bedroom home has plenty of living space!
 Soaring entryway and living room opens on a grand staircase.
 Expansive dining room allows for large family gatherings.
-The kitchen has new gleaming white granite
+The kitchen has new gleaming white quartz

-House for sale: 50 WENGER Road, Breslau
+House for sale: 46 ELROY Road, Breslau

-50 Wenger Road, Breslau, Ontario N0B 1M0
+46 Elroy Road, Breslau, Ontario N0B 1M0

 4 beds